-To recap, even the best organizations are arrayed around instrumentality, doing something in the world.
-That doing something might be as noble as feeding the poor, but the relationships within that organization are, by necessity, instrumental and provisional.
+To recap, even the best organizations are arrayed around instrumentality.
+The organization may be doing something as noble as feeding the poor, but the relationships within that organization are, by necessity, instrumental and provisional.
 This is fine, we humans make meaning through instrumental work, but it isn’t enough to sustain us.
 Meaning that sustains our humanity comes through our humanity.
-In other words meaning that sustains us come through a non-provisional, non-instrumental identity.
+In other words meaning that sustains us comes through a non-provisional, non-instrumental identity.

 ECOLOGY OF MEANING

 Historically our non-instrumental identity was nurtured through contexts like family, or faith, which, over the last several centuries, provided a deep sense of belonging and identity.
 Most importantly they nurtured a non-instrumental sense of identity, the simple dignity of being human and thus belonging.